 - Birmingham, Alabama, is along your path during this road trip and is well worth a stop.
 To get a glimpse of some unique animals, check out The Birmingham Zoo.
 You can also take a look at the schedule for the Alabama Theatre which hosts numerous live music concerts, movie screenings, and special events.

 Where to Stay

 Before you know it, you will have arrived at your destination in Atlanta, Georgia!
 We look forward to welcoming you to Stonehurst Place.
-Our award-winning bed and breakfast has six rooms and suites with elegant decor and one-of-a-kind amenities.
+Our award-winning bed and breakfast has eight rooms and suites with elegant decor and one-of-a-kind amenities.
 We even display our museum-quality art collection throughout the property for a unique atmosphere.
 Make sure to book your stay with us for luxurious accommodations and a convenient location in Atlanta.